Rtyně v Podkrkonoší

 Rtyně v Podkrkonoší (Hertin) is a town in Trutnov District in the Hradec Králové Region of the Czech Republic.
-It has about 2,900 inhabitants.
+It has about 2,800 inhabitants.

+Etymology

+The name Rtyně is derived from the Czech word rty ('lips', in Old Czech also 'mouth').
+There is a theory that Rtyně was originally the name of the local stream, transferred to the settlement.

 Geography

 Rtyně v Podkrkonoší is located about 13 km southeast of Trutnov and 36 km northeast of Hradec Králové.
 It lies on the border between the Giant Mountains Foothills and Broumov Highlands.
 The highest point is a hill at 642 m above sea level.
 The Rtyňka Stream flows through the town.

 History

 Rtyně was probably founded in the late 13th century.
-The first written mention of Rtyně is from 1367 when it used to be one of the biggest agricultural communities in the region.
+The first written mention of Rtyně is from 1367 when it used to be one of the largest agricultural communities in the region.
 The way of living changed a lot in the 16th century when coal mining in this region started, although the agriculture did not lose its importance.
+Coal was mined in Rtyně from 1590 to 1990.

 Peasants used to keep an important position in Rtyně, which was proved by a peasant uprising in 1775.
-Coal mining as well as the uprising is remembered in the exposition of the town museum.

 In 1931, the name of the municipality was changed to Rtyně v Podkrkonoší.
 In 1978, it gained town status.